 A compulsory strike off, also known as a dissolution, occurs when a company's legal existence is removed from the Companies House register.

 It can be voluntarily, if directors decide they no longer have a use for the company, or it can become compulsory, by a third-party petitioning.
 The third party is most usually Companies House, who raise the petition by non-compliance to filing accounts or annual statements.
-Before being struck off, the request is placed in the Gazette, with a two-month period for any other person to object the application.
-If the strike off is voluntary you need to send in form DS01 (pictured).
+Before being struck off, the request is placed in the Gazette, with a three-month period for any other person to object the application.
+If the strike off is voluntary you need to send in a DS01 form (pictured).

 What are my options following a request to strike off?